jobless-devs/Jobhub/README.md

 - 🖥️ Software Developer Intern
 - 🖥️ Software Developer Co-op
 - 📊 Data Engineer Intern
 - 📊 Data Engineer Co-op
+- 🤖 Machine Learning Engineer Intern
+- 🤖 Machine Learning Engineer Co-op

 ...and so on.
 You diligently place these into platforms like Indeed, LinkedIn, Glassdoor, and more.
 Initially, enthusiasm 🚀 fuels your search, but after weeks without success, it can wear you down. 😞